Ostarine PCT: Optional or Essential?

 Our experience, combined with other anecdotal reports, suggests that Ostarine may be more suppressive than first thought, with 60–70% reductions in total testosterone being somewhat common.

-If a testosterone booster isn’t used on-cycle, to counter decreases in serum testosterone, Nolvadex, Clomid, and hCG can be taken to accelerate HPTA recovery (6, 7, 8).
+If a testosterone booster is not used on-cycle to counter decreases in serum testosterone, Nolvadex, Clomid, and hCG can be taken to accelerate HPTA recovery (2, 3, 4).

-Generally, a user’s decision regarding whether to run a PCT should be based on how they feel.
-If their testosterone is low but they feel fine, a PCT may not be needed.
-Especially as Ostarine users often retain all of their gains post-cycle, with testosterone levels commonly returning within several weeks (even without a PCT).
+Generally, a user’s decision regarding whether to utilize PCT should be based on how they feel.
+If their testosterone is low but they feel fine, PCT may not be needed.
+Especially as Ostarine users often retain all of their gains post-cycle, with testosterone levels commonly returning within several weeks even without PCT.

-However, if testosterone levels have crashed and the person is not feeling well, a PCT should be considered.
+However, if testosterone levels have decreased and the person is not feeling well, PCT should be considered.

 Co Authors :